saylordotorg/course_polsc301/Unit01.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Foundations** <span id="1"></span>
 **This unit will provide you with an understanding of political theory in the earliest days of the American colonies to the beginning of the